plan-your-recovery/plan-your-recovery.github.io/_posts/2016-06-14-Moderation.md

 ---
 title: Can you moderate your drinking?
-There's only one way to find out.
+Possibly, but there's only one way to find out.
 layout: post
 author: npresnall
 permalink: /moderation/